By: iamAldonLopez | December 18, 2018

 – You can also do your 90-reporting via online, please click the link: Immigration Bureau Thailand

-This information was updated last June, 2018 from Thai embassy.
+This information was updated last June 2018 from the Thai embassy.

-If you are working or staying in Nakhon Ratchasima(korat), Thailand and thinking of going to immigration office in person to file your 90-day report.
+If you are working or staying in Nakhon Ratchasima(Korat), Thailand and thinking of going to the immigration office in person to file your 90-day report.
 You can take a songtaew no. 6 from Korat ‘The Mall’ and ask the driver to drop you off at the Thaosuranari Monument intersection.

 Please don’t forget to ask the driver before you find an available chair to drop you off at “TOMO 9” or at the immigration office.
 From Thaosuranari Monument to Tomo 9 will only take 15-20mins depending on the traffic jam.
 So, I would suggest that you go early.

-You need to walk the street going to immigration office.
-This will only take 2-3 minutes by walking.
+You need to walk the street going to the immigration office.
+This will only take 2-3 minutes walking.